enterspeedhq/enterspeed-docs/docs/integrations/umbraco/culture-and-hostnames.md

 # Culture and hostnames

-## Domains for nodes that does not vary by culture
+## Domains for nodes that don't vary by culture

-Nodes based on content types that does not allow *vary by culture* uses the default language when trying to resolve the domain.
+Nodes based on content types that don't allow _vary by culture_ uses the default language when trying to resolve the domain.

 **Example**
-Your Umbraco installation has *en-US* as the default language.
+Your Umbraco installation has _en-US_ as the default language.

-The node you are ingesting or one of it's ancestors has the following setup for Culture and hostname.
+The node you are ingesting or one of its ancestors has the following setup for Culture and hostname.

 | Domain                  | Culture |
 | ----------------------- | ------- |
 | https://enterspeed.com/ | en-US   |
 | https://enterspeed.dk   | da-DK   |

-If the node you are ingesting is based on a content type that does not allow *vary by culture* it will you the default language and because of that use https://enterspeed.com/ as the domain when ingested into Enterspeed.
+If the node you are ingesting is based on a content type that does not allow _vary by culture_ it will you the default language and because of that use https://enterspeed.com/ as the domain when ingested into Enterspeed.

 ## Multiple domains per culture for the same site